JohnHiro84/projects/README.md

 # projects

-This minesweeper project is from Codecademy.
+This project is from the React Codecademy course.